Despite losing a referendum, Chavez will likely continue to radicalize the economy.

 MORE TAXES AND INFLATION

 Price controls will remain and taxes will increase, Stein predicts.
 The price controls are aimed at reducing inflation, but have only made the problem worse, experts say.
+Venezuela is likely to reach an inflation rate of 18.0 percent this year and another 19.0 percent next year, according to the International Monetary Fund.
+Both will be the highest in Latin America and among the highest worldwide.

 Even the question of Chavez' mandate - one of the most controversial parts of the reforms that were rejected Sunday - could be bypassed, experts say.
 One of the reforms would have made Chavez eligible for re-election indefinitely.
 Chavez's current mandate ends in 2013.
 "Still, he could seek to change this restriction via a constituent assembly before the end of his term," Cervera says.